hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

 * `auto_apply_run_trigger` - (Optional) Whether to automatically apply changes for runs that were created by run triggers from another workspace.
 Defaults to `false`.
 * `description` - (Optional) A description for the workspace.
 * `execution_mode` - (Optional) Which [execution mode](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#execution-mode)
   to use.
-Using Terraform Cloud, valid values are `remote`, `local` or`agent`.
+Using Terraform Cloud, valid values are `remote`, `local`, `agent` or `organization_default`.
 Defaults to `remote`.
-Using Terraform Enterprise, only `remote`and `local` execution modes are valid.
+Using Terraform Enterprise, only `remote` and `local` execution modes are valid.
+When set to `organization_default`, the default execution mode of the organization is used.
 When set to `local`, the workspace will be used for state storage only.
   This value _must not_ be provided if `operations` is provided.
 * `file_triggers_enabled` - (Optional) Whether to filter runs based on the changed files in a VCS push.
 Defaults to `true`.
 If enabled, the working directory and trigger prefixes describe a set of paths which must contain changes for a